-When you request a meeting to discuss your homeless situation we will arrange for you to be interviewed by a trained member of staff.
+When you request a meeting to discuss your homeless situation, we will arrange for a trained member of staff to interview you.

 You may wish to bring a friend, relative or other appropriate person to support you at the appointment.